2019 Annual Report of Glencore plc

 - submitted a copy of the Annual Report to the UK National Storage Mechanism in accordance with LR 9.6.1 R.

-Glencore will hold its 2019 Annual General Meeting in Zug on 9 May 2019.
-Further details will be available in the notice of meeting, which will be released in March 2019.
+Glencore will hold its 2020 Annual General Meeting in Zug on 6 May 2020.
+Further details will be available in the notice of meeting, which will be released later this month.

 - a description of principal risks and uncertainties;